Crispian St. Peters: Decca label

-While a member of Beat Formula Three in 1963, he was heard by David Nicholson, an EMI publicist who became his manager.
+While a member of Beat Formula Three in 1963, he was heard by David Nicholson, an publicist for EMI, who became his manager.
 Nicholson suggested he use a stage name, initially "Crispin Blacke" and subsequently Crispian St. Peters, then promoted his client as being nineteen years of age, shaving off five years from his actual age of 24.
 In 1964, as a member of Peter & The Wolves, St. Peters made his first commercial recording.
 He was persuaded to turn solo by Nicholson and was signed to Decca Records in 1965.
 His first two singles on this record label, "No No No" and "At This Moment", proved unsuccessful on the charts.
 He made two television UK appearances in February of that year, featuring in the shows Scene at 6.30 and Ready Steady Go!

 In 1966, St. Peters' career finally yielded a Top 10 hit in the UK Singles Chart, with "You Were on My Mind", a song written and first recorded in 1964 by the Canadian folk duo, Ian & Sylvia, and a hit in the United States for We Five in 1965.
 St. Peters' single eventually hit No. 2 in the UK and was then released in the US on the Philadelphia-based Jamie Records label.
 It did not chart in the US until a year after his fourth release, "The Pied Piper", became known as his signature song and a Top 10 hit in the United States and the UK.

 Although his next single, a version of Phil Ochs' song "Changes", also reached the charts in both the UK and US, it was much less successful.
 In 1967, St. Peters released his first LP, Follow Me..., which included several of his own songs, as well as the single "Free Spirit".
 One of them, "I'll Give You Love", was recorded by Marty Kristian in a version produced by St. Peters, and became a big hit in Australia.
 St. Peters' album was followed by his first EP, Almost Persuaded, yet by 1970, he was dropped by Decca.

 "You Were on My Mind" was featured in the 1996 German film Jenseits Der Stille (Beyond Silence).